 Automatically wound movements

 An automatic watch may also facilitate winding using the above system, though the mainspring used in an automatic watch is different.
 Automatic mainsprings are designed to slip around the inside of the barrel once they reach a certain point of winding.
-This is necessary because the watch is constantly being wound via an automatic winding mechanism as it is worn.
+This is necessary because the watch is constantly being wound, via an automatic winding mechanism, as it is worn.

 A disassembled ETA 2836-2 movement, undergoing repair in our workshop.

 Automatic winding mechanisms come in a huge number of different designs – some better and more efficient than others!
-They usually involve an oscillating weight (or rotor) which swings through 360 degrees with the movement of the watch on the wrist.
+They usually involve an oscillating weight (or rotor), which swings through 360 degrees with the movement of the watch on the wrist.
 The motion of the rotor is transferred through to the ratchet and mainspring via a reverser mechanism.
-During watch servicing reversers are often worn out and in need of replacement as they have a hard life, though some types like the “magic lever” system are quite robust.
+During watch servicing these reversers are often worn out and in need of replacement, as they have a hard life, though some types like the “magic lever” system are quite robust.

 Automatically wound mechanisms, the oscillating rotor can be seen in here.